TheotherDrWells/Math-Observations/README.md

 # Math Observations

-_I don’t like the math.
-But the math likes me._

 This is a collection of unorthodox, structure-first mathematical thought pieces.
 Most were written before coffee.
-Some dismantle sacred assumptions.
+Some attempt to dismantle sacred assumptions.
 All of them try to make something visible that shouldn’t be invisible.

 ## What’s in here

 - Lspt3.pdf - A deterministic primality test that passes zero pseudoprimes
 - Collapse.pdf - Collapse geometry of the natural numbers
+- collatz.pdf - my take on the Collatz conjecture
 - Whatever else needs to be said before someone else gets tenure for half the thought

-## Who this is for

-People who:
-- Think the Q-matrix was a cry for help
-- Believe Cronbach’s alpha should be quietly retired
-- Want scoring systems that don't guess
-- Have a hard time explaining what they do without drawing vectors in the air

 ## Who I am